dogweather/forkful/content/en/php/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?
-Error handling in PHP is about managing and responding to conditions that disrupt the normal flow of a program, like missing files or bad data input.
-Programmers handle errors to prevent crashes and to give users a smoother experience.

 ## How to:
 In PHP, you can manage errors using `try-catch` blocks, and you can customize the process with custom error handlers and exceptions.